SiegFriedrich/Vue3TSDemo/README.md

 > Error code 400 indicates a client-side error, error code 401 indicates an authentication error, error code 500 indicates a server-side error, and error code 503 indicates a temporary server overload or maintenance.

+# CSS

+- By using vm can scale the font-size accoding to the browser window!

 # PAY MORE ATTENTION

 - In real produce environment we need to run lint and write jest to retrieve the coverage